saidharb/saidharb.github.io/_portfolio/portfolio_4.md

 collection: portfolio
 ---

-This work was done for the Deep Learning course taught by Dr. Pedro Diaz and Dr. Mehdi Maboudi at TU Braunschweig during the summer semester of 2024.
-You can find the link to the paper [here](http://saidharb.github.io/files/improving_htd_DOTA.pdf) and the code in this [GitHub repository](https://github.com/saidharb/DOTA-Improve_hard_to_detect_instances_performance/tree/master).
+My master's thesis was done at IGP at TU Braunschweig in 2025 under the supervision of Dr. Maboudi and Prof. Gerke.
+You can find the paper [here](http://saidharb.github.io/files/improving_htd_DOTA.pdf) and the code in this [GitHub repository](https://github.com/saidharb/Point-Cloud-Reconstruction/tree/main).